Published September 1, 2021. Open access. | Gallery ❯ |

 Spanish common names: Tierrera de bandas, culebra tierrera con bandas.

 Recognition: ♂♂ 30 cmMaximum distance from the snout to the tip of the tail.
 Snout–vent length=24.9 cm. ♀♀ 35.4 cmMaximum distance from the snout to the tip of the tail.
-Snout–vent length=31.2 cm..1,2 The Many-banded Ground Snake (Atractus multicinctus) differs from other snakes in its area of distribution by having a round head similar in width to the neck, small eyes, and a dorsal pattern consisting of broad (2–4 dorsal scales wide) black bands separated by narrow (1–2 dorsal scales wide) reddish bands.1,2 The bands do not encircle the body; thus, the belly is entirely red.
-This characteristic separates A. multicinctus from the true coral snake species it mimics: Micrurus multiscutatus.3 Atractus multicinctus is similar to A. clarki, a species in which the body bands are whitish with the exception of a red band on the neck, and in which the males have less than 170 ventral scales (versus more than 170 in A. multicinctus).1
+Snout–vent length=31.2 cm..1,2 Atractus multicinctus differs from other snakes in its area of distribution by having a round head similar in width to the neck, small eyes, and a coral snake pattern (Fig. 1).1,2 The dorsal coloration consists of a red nape followed by a series of broad (2–4 dorsal scales wide) black bands separated by narrow (1–2 dorsal scales wide) red, white, or reddish white bands (Fig. 1).1,2 The bands do not encircle the body; thus, the belly is entirely red.
+This characteristic separates A. multicinctus from the true coral snake species it mimics: Micrurus mipartitus and M. multiscutatus.3 White-banded individuals of A. multicinctus from Ecuador are often confused with A. clarki, but the latter does not occur in this country.1

-Conservation: Least Concern Believed to be safe from extinction given current circumstances..7 Atractus multicinctus is listed in this category because the species is distributed over an area of the Chocó rainforest that has not been as heavily affected by deforestation.
-Thus, it is unlikely to be declining fast enough to qualify for a more threatened category.7 In Ecuador, half of the records (Appendix 1) are in protected areas, but the remaining populations may disappear due to large-scale deforestation.
-The fear of snakes is also a source of mortality to individuals of this species.
+Conservation: Least Concern Believed to be safe from extinction given current circumstances..8 Atractus multicinctus is listed in this category because the species has a wide distribution that includes many protected areas.
+Therefore, it is unlikely to be declining fast enough to qualify for a more threatened category.8 In Ecuador, half of the records (Appendix 1) are in protected areas, but the remaining populations may disappear due to large-scale deforestation.
+The fear of snakes is also a source of mortality to individuals of A. multicinctus.
 People in rural regions tend to kill any snake, particularly those that resemble a coral snake.4

-Distribution: Atractus multicinctus is native to the Chocoan lowlands and adjacent Andean foothills of northwestern Ecuador and western Colombia.
-The species has been recorded at elevations between 44 and 786 m (Fig. 2).
+Distribution: Atractus multicinctus is native to the Chocoan lowlands and adjacent Andean foothills of northwestern Ecuador (Fig. 2) and western Colombia.

-Etymology: The name Atractus, which is a latinization of the Greek word άτρακτος (meaning “spindle”),8–10 probably refers to the fact that snakes of this genus have a uniform width throughout the body and a narrow tail, resembling an antique spindle used to spin fibers.
-The specific epithet multicinctus, which comes from the Latin words multi (meaning “many”) and cinctum (meaning “belt”), refers to the banded coloration.
+Etymology: The name Atractus, which is a latinization of the Greek word άτρακτος (=spindle),8–10 probably refers to the fact that snakes of this genus have a uniform width throughout the body and a narrow tail, resembling an antique spindle used to spin fibers.
+The specific epithet multicinctus comes from the Latin words multi (=many) and cinctum (=belt), and refers to the banded coloration.

 See it in the wild: Banded Ground Snakes are unlikely to be seen more than once every few months at any given locality.
-The two areas having the greatest number of observations are Canandé Reserve and the forests surrounding the town Paramba, Imbabura province.
-The snakes may be located by scanning the forest floor and leaf-litter along trails at night or by looking under rocks and logs in pastures nearby forest border.
+The two areas having the greatest number of observations are Canandé Reserve and Bilsa Biological Reserve.
+The snakes may be located by scanning the forest floor and leaf-litter along trails at night or by looking under rocks and logs in pastures near the forest border.

 Acknowledgments: This account was published with the support of Secretaría Nacional de Educación Superior Ciencia y Tecnología (programa INEDITA; project: Respuestas a la crisis de biodiversidad: la descripción de especies como herramienta de conservación; No 00110378), Programa de las Naciones Unidas (PNUD), and Universidad San Francisco de Quito (USFQ).

-Special thanks to David Anderson for symbolically adopting the Banded Ground Snake and helping bring the Reptiles of Ecuador book project to life.
+Special thanks to David Anderson and Frederic Griesbaum for symbolically adopting the Banded Ground Snake and helping bring the Reptiles of Ecuador book project to life.

 Click here to adopt a species.